kajallochab/personal-portfolio/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or create a pull request.
+If you find any issues or have suggestions for improvement, please open an issue or create a pull request.
 Make sure to follow the project's code of conduct.
+I had an initial reference for this one, but I am unable to spot the repository currently (I will update as soon with credits)

 ## License